European-XFEL/karabo-bridge-py/docs/protocol.rst

 ``'SPB_DET_AGIPD1M-1/DET/detector'``.
 The latter is one of:

-* ``'msgpack'``: The following data part is a msgpack map containing the data for this source, excluding any array and image data elements.
-This also includes the ``metadata`` and ``ignored_keys`` information as described for message format 1.0 above.
+* ``'msgpack'``: The following data part is a msgpack map containing the data for this source, excluding any arrays.
+  The data map also includes the ``metadata`` and ``ignored_keys`` information as described for message format 1.0 above.
 * ``'array'``: The following data part is a raw array.
 The header has additional keys describing the array: